-The approved clinician in charge of your treatment will talk to you about any treatment that you need for your mental disorder.
+The approved clinician in charge of your treatment will talk to you

 You can be given medication or drug treatment for your mental disorder for up to three months without your consent.
 If this treatment is to continue beyond three months and you do not or cannot consent, an independent doctor will be asked to visit you.
 This doctor is called a Second Opinion Appointed Doctor.
 This doctor will talk to you and to a nurse or other staff at the hospital who know you.
 The treatment will only be continued if the independent doctor agrees you should have it.
 Other medication may be recommended after the independent doctor has spoken with your approved clinician in charge of treatment.